JoshuaYu2023/exercism_python/Python/notes.md

 3. Similar to JS, if I were to define my params in the function itself, I could change the specified numbers wanted, instead of leaving it open-ended like in guidos lasagna.
 4. True/false in python are boolean types and can be bound to a variable.
 They are evaluated using "and", "or", and "not".
 5. Python breaks if === is used, only use == or ==. you can use !=
+6. elif is how to do "else if" statements in python
+7. Python automatically assumes that the params are all true unless told otherwise